Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of acute cholecystitis are prepared by our editorial team based on guidelines from the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES 2024), the Danish Surgical Society (DSS 2022), the World Society of Emergency Surgery (WSES 2020), the World Society of Emergency Surgery (WSES/SICG 2019), the Tokyo Guidelines (TG 2018), the...
+The following summarized guidelines for the evaluation and management of acute cholecystitis are prepared by our editorial team based on guidelines from the American Academy of Family Physicians (AAFP 2024), the Infectious Diseases Society of America (IDSA 2024), the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES 2024), the Danish Surgical Society (DSS 2022), the World Society of Emergency Surgery ...

 Show more